-Naval: We squander our time with the death of a 1,000 cuts.
-Another tweet was: “You should be too busy to ‘do coffee,’ while still keeping an uncluttered calendar.”
+Naval: Another tweet was: “You should be too busy to ‘do coffee,’ while still keeping an uncluttered calendar.”

 People who know me know I’m famous for simultaneously doing two things.